 Author, Patricia Morgan, is an independent researcher and the author of several books on crime, family policy and family development.
 She has worked for several think tanks and has been a frequent contributor to television and radio debates, periodicals and national newspapers.

 “Monogamous marriage between man and woman has been at the heart of Western civilisation from its very beginnings.
 Many believe that the introduction of gay marriage will be a harmless amendment to an institution that will be largely unaffected by it.
-Patricia Morgan’s research shows that that is not so.”
+Patricia Morgan’s research shows that this is not so.”

-Professor Roger Scruton
+Professor Sir Roger Scruton

-Published July 2014.
+Published in July 2014